raghav2122/LeetcodeMaxxing/README.md

 To run the extension in development mode:

 1. Clone this repository.
-2. Install dependencies using `npm install`.
+2. Install dependencies using `pnpm install`.
 3. Run the development server using `yarn dev`.

 ## Credits